Mark Pavelich

-Mark Thomas Pavelich (February 28, 1958 – March 4, 2021) was an American professional ice hockey forward who played 355 regular season games in the National Hockey League (NHL) for the New York Rangers, Minnesota North Stars, and San Jose Sharks between 1981 and 1991.
+Mark Thomas Pavelich (February 28, 1958 – March 4, 2021) was a Croatian-American professional ice hockey forward who played 355 regular season games in the National Hockey League (NHL) for the New York Rangers, Minnesota North Stars, and San Jose Sharks between 1981 and 1991.
 Pavelich was a member of the "Miracle on Ice" 1980 U.S. Olympic hockey team that won the gold medal.

 Amateur career

 The son of Croatian immigrants, Pavelich grew up in rural Eveleth, Minnesota.
 He was a star performer on his high school hockey team, Eveleth High School.
 He attended the University of Minnesota Duluth for three seasons from 1977 to 1979.

 Pavelich was a member of the 1980 U.S. Olympic hockey team that won the gold medal in Lake Placid.
-In the game against the Soviet Union, Pavelich had two assists, including one on Mike Eruzione's game-winning goal.
+In the game against the Soviet Union, Pavelich had two assists, including one on Mike Eruzione's goal which put the team up 4-3.

 Professional career

-After the Olympics, Pavelich, who was not drafted by an NHL team, played one season for HC Lugano in Switzerland where he registered 73 points.
+After the Olympics, Pavelich went undrafted.
+He played one season for HC Lugano in Switzerland where he registered 73 points.
 He returned to the U.S. national team for the 1981 Ice Hockey World Championship tournament.
 He was brought back to the United States the following year by his former U.S. Olympic coaches Herb Brooks and Craig Patrick, who managed the New York Rangers.
 Despite his size, Pavelich thrived in his role as a center for the Rangers, and holds the Rangers record for most points as a rookie (76).
-However, his career in New York was ended by a feud with Brooks' successor Ted Sator, who introduced a traditional North American dump-and-chase style of play.
+However, his career in New York was ended by a feud with Brooks' successor Ted Sator, who introduced a traditional North American dump and chase style of play.

 Pavelich briefly played for Brooks with the Minnesota North Stars in 1987 before returning to Europe.
 He had a stint in Britain for the Dundee Rockets and played two seasons in Italy for HC Bolzano.
 The expansion San Jose Sharks brought him out of retirement for the 1991–92 NHL season, but he would play only two games for the Sharks before retiring.
 However, he did record an assist on the Sharks' first-ever goal scored by Craig Coxe in the third period of a 4–3 loss to the Vancouver Canucks on October 4, 1991.

 On February 23, 1983, Pavelich became the first American to score five goals in a single game, against the Hartford Whalers at Madison Square Garden.
 He remained the only American player to do so during his lifetime.
 This feat has only been matched by an American once when Tage Thompson scored five goals against the Columbus Blue Jackets on December 7, 2022.